nmbooker/stripansi/README.md

 ## Limitations

+The worst limitation is that stripansi assumes that any instance of the ESC character in your input text is the start of a colour command.
+Therefore if you have a spurious ESC character and no 'm' later, the rest of your text will be thrown away.

 This currently only deals with the most common ones output by Unix programs that want to colour their output on screen, namely the `ESC <blah> m` sequences